smukhiasif/smukhiasif/README.md

 ## 🏆 Achievements & Certifications

 - **AWS Certified Cloud Practitioner**
-- **Certified Configuration Managemer and the Cloud practitioner offered by google in Coursera**
+- **Certified Configuration Management and the Cloud practitioner offered by google in Coursera**

 ## 📫 How to Reach Me